-Girl's escape exposes horror of 13 siblings kept captive
+Girl jumps out window, reveals that 13 siblings kept captive

 PERRIS, Calif. – A 17-year-old girl who looked closer to 10 jumped out a window, called 911, and showed the world the strange and secret horror she and her 12 brothers and sisters had been living through.